 Pneuma is the inner sense, translating between soul and body.

 Anyway, Couliano goes on to explain that the Pythagoreans spoke of vital pneuma circulating in the blood.
 Students at the school of 5th Century Empedocles of Agrigentum believed spirit to be a subtle vapor moving in the arteries of the body.
-The heart was therefore the central reserve for pneuma, and phantasy.
-This is why the heart is so affected by love.
+The heart was therefore the central reserve for pneuma, and phantasy, and this is why the heart is so affected by love.

 There is still a belief that phantasy is more attractive than real life!